ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 The formalism of Markov categories is one of the most recent [[categorical approaches to probability theory]].

-Intuitively, a Markov category can be seen as a category where morphisms behave like "random functions", or "[[Markov kernels]]" (hence the name).
+Intuitively, a Markov category can be seen as a category where morphisms behave like "random functions", for example, [[Markov kernels]] form such a category (hence the name).
 Canonical examples are [[Kleisli categories]] of [[probability monads]].
 The formalism is however far more general.

 **Caveat**: some of the content of this page reflects work in progress.
 Content may change.